Sponsored Links & Their Impact On SEO

 B. Help Increase Your Brand’s Exposure

 Also, these links can help create awareness, especially when they appear on websites in the display network.
-They let you reach a larger audience and maybe attract visitors with a greater customer lifetime value.
+They allow you to reach a larger audience and potentially attract visitors with a higher customer lifetime value.

-When using paid links, it’s important to strike a balance and follow best practices.
+When using paid links, it’s essential to strike a balance and adhere to best practices.
 Ensuring that the sponsored tag is effectively applied and labeling sponsored content helps engines understand the purpose of these links.

 C. Attract Certified Visitors

-Furthermore, attracting relevant visitors and carefully using these links may help your link-building efforts succeed.
+Furthermore, attracting relevant visitors and utilizing these links effectively can help your link-building efforts succeed.

 In short, while these links may not directly influence SEO results, they offer a variety of benefits in generating visitors and raising awareness.